center-for-threat-informed-defense/summiting-the-pyramid/docs/methodology.rst

    :align: center

 We can further break that down into rows for our model, which will display how to make it more specific for building robust analytics.
-In each row, we will be looking for observables :ref:`observables<Observable>` in which we can build analytics for each grouping, based on the difficult for an adversary to evade each grouping.
+In each row, we will be looking for :ref:`observables<Observable>` in which we can build analytics for each grouping, based on the difficulty for an adversary to evade.

 The bottom row is focused on the first grouping of ephemeral values.
 These are trivial for an adversary to change, or that change even without adversary intervention.